This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Almost half (49 percent) of employees in North America said they typically shop from work on Cyber Monday, and 36 percent say they have taken a day off to shop, according to Robert Half Technology, a division of the Menlo Park, Calif.-based staffing company Robert Half.

-In its survey, released Nov.
-16, Robert Half Technology also found that workers take time throughout the workday to shop, for example:
+In its 2016 survey, Robert Half Technology also found that workers take time throughout the workday to shop, for example:

 And although 65 percent of chief information officers say their organizations allow online shopping, 55 percent of employees have not been trained on IT security or online shopping policies, according to Robert Half Technology.

-According to CareerBuilder's most recent research, 42 percent of employees will shop using their smartphone or tablet at work.
+According to CareerBuilder's research, 42 percent of employees will shop using their smartphone or tablet at work.

 Telling them not to shop is pointless, so what's HR to do?

-"The best way to manage employees who will be shopping online on Cyber Monday is to educate them and give them parameters during the workday," said Cassandra Pratt, director of HR and recruiting for Progyny, a fertility company based in New York City, during an interview with SHRM Online.
+"The best way to manage employees who will be shopping online on Cyber Monday is to educate them and give them parameters during the workday," said Cassandra Pratt, director of HR and recruiting for Progyny, a fertility company based in New York City.
+Adds career adviser Martin Yate: "It's best not to force employees to feel like they have to sneak around to accomplish their shopping goals today.
+Embrace the day and use it to boost employee engagement."

 Experts say HR should encourage employees to follow a company's computer-usage policies and to be careful, as always, when visiting sites online—whether on Cyber Monday or any other day.